JuliaStats/TimeSeries.jl/docs/src/readwrite.md

 ## `readtimearray`

-The `readtimearray` method is a wrapper for the `Base.readcsv` method that returns a `TimeArray`.
+The `readtimearray` method is a wrapper for the `DelimitedFiles.readdlm` method that returns a `TimeArray`.

 ```julia